DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 <br>

-### Passive Employee Names
+## Employee Names
-Employee names be used to derive email addresses as well as to help guide other reconnaissance efforts and/or craft more-believable lures.
+Employee names may be used to derive email addresses as well as to help guide other reconnaissance efforts and/or craft more-believable lures.

 ## Tools